 Treat results published on manufacturers’ websites with caution.
 What has worked for others may not work for you, or on the other hand, you may have greater success.

 Verify user reviews and don’t purchase any of the propane traps that don’t seem to be very reliable or don’t last long.
 This isn’t very good for relatively expensive equipment.

 Mosquito traps should be treated as one weapon in your fight against mosquitoes.
 They will not eliminate all mosquitoes in your yard.
-To stay safe, you may still need to wear repellent on bare skin and loose-fitting, light-colored, long sleeve shirts and trousers.
+To stay safe, you may still need to wear repellent on bare skin and loose-fitting, light-colored, long-sleeved shirts and trousers.